mberry/Streamlined-NTRU-Prime/readme.md

 ## Update warning

 This code is based on the first round submission and outdated.
-The C codebase has been widely refactored and even includes variable names now which seems very out of step with general academic code style guidelines.
+The C codebase has been widely refactored and keysizes have been modified.

-Don't use this library.
+Don't use this library in production.

 Bringing it into line with the current NTRUPrime is an aspirational todo.
 Probably will wait until the NIST Post-Quantum competition is finished.